 3. Your iPhone page will open on iTunes.

-4. On the left of screen in iTunes, click on “Summary”.
+4. On the left of the screen in iTunes, click on “Summary”.

-5. On the right side of the screen, you will see you iPhone’s summary and backups.
+5. On the right side of the screen, you will see your iPhone’s summary and backups.

 6. Under “Backups”, click on “Restore Backup”.

 7. iTunes will start to restore the last backup on your iPhone.

 If none of the above-mentioned solutions work, it’s better to reset your iPhone to factory defaults to remove everything that is causing your iPhone crash.
 Before going through the following steps, make sure you have made a backup of all your important files because this will remove each and everything from your iPhone.